AuScope/geomodelportal/README.md

 ### How to initiate
 **Note** that this project requires npm >=6.4.1.

-In order to start the project use:
+In order to get started:
 ```bash
 $ git clone https://github.com/AuScope/geomodelportal
 $ cd geomodelportal/ui